jvkiran/testrepo/src/data/pages/privacy.md

 The site uses Google Analytics, which provides us with anonymized information about our users (such as anonymized IP address, browser version, and so on) and how they use the site.
 We use this information to make the site better.

 The collected IP addresses are truncated before being sent to Google, making them anonymized.
 Google Analytics also sets cookies.

-If you have Do Not Track activated in your browser, or if you rejected our cookie banner, we don’t collect any information and won’t load anything from Google at all.

 If you hit _Reject_ on the cookie banner, all previously set Google cookies will be deleted, and the rejection is stored in a cookie `hasConsent` with value of `false`.